danieladelvos/solution-center-communicator/README.md

 # Solution Center Communicator
-Tool for facilitating communication between the Solution Center and API
+Tool for facilitating communication between the Zalando Solution Center and its APIs

 ### Installation